Dwarf Mistletoe Rating

 Host specificity obviously restricts the ability of mistletoes to spread and intensify in mixed stands.

 Logging influences many of the factors already discussed that in turn influence mistletoes.
 Past cutting practices that did not heed the long-known methods of mistletoe control created many of today’s problems.
 High grading and selective logging created open, multistoried stands with reduced species complexity.
 The worst situation is heavy cutting that left the worthless, heavily infected trees from the previous trees standing to infect the regeneration.
 That was fairly common in the old days.
 On the other hand, extensive clearcutting in other areas, where complete, has eradicated mistletoes from large areas.
 Fire history has its own section.

 Although its effects can vary, fire is generally considered the most important natural control of dwarf mistletoes.
-Where fire is intense enough to kill all trees in large patches, it effectively eradicates the pathogen.
+Where fire is intense and widespread enough to kill all trees in large patches, it effectively eradicates the pathogen.
 Generally trees will recolonize such burned areas much faster than mistletoe, especially fire-adapted species like lodgepole pine.
 There are extensive areas of lodgepole that today are relatively free of mistletoe because of extensive and intense fires in the past century.
-Even with low-intensity ground fires, fire tends to torch and essentially sanitize mistletoe infection centers because of their fuel conditions: dead standing and downed trees, brooms with concentrated foliage, resin and trapped needles, and resinous branches, functioning as a fire ladder and leading to locally increased fire instensity.
+Even with low-intensity ground fires, fire tends to torch and essentially sanitize mistletoe infection centers because of their fuel conditions: dead standing and downed trees, brooms with concentrated foliage, resin and trapped needles, and resinous branches, functioning as a fire ladder and leading to locally increased fire intensity.

 However, it is also possible for fire to have no net sanitizing effect or even the opposite, when it creates opportunities for natural regeneration adjacent to surviving, infected trees.